 The phrase "After these things" speaks of the rebuilding of the temple that we saw in chapter 6.
 We are introduced to Ezra and his heritage as a priest as his family tree is traced back to Aaron who (along with Moses) had led God's people out of captivity in Egypt.
 Before the temple was rebuilt, there would not have been a place for the priest to perform the sacrifices and so he stayed behind in Babylon teaching the people the Law of Moses.
 Finally, we are told that the favor of God was upon him and this caused the king to give him all that was needed for his work.

-Some of the Israelites, including priests, Levites, singers, gatekeepers and temple servants, also came up to Jerusalem in the seventh year of King Artaxerxes.
-Ezra arrived in Jerusalem in the fifth month of the seventh year of the king.
-He had begun his journey from Babylon on the first day of the first month, and he arrived in Jerusalem on the first day of the fifth month, for the gracious hand of his God was on him.
+In the seventh year of Artach'shashta the king, some of the people of Isra'el, and some of the cohanim, L'vi'im, singers, gatekeepers and temple servants went up to Yerushalayim. ['Ezra] arrived at Yerushalayim in the fifth month of the seventh year of the king.
+He began going up to Yerushalayim from Bavel on the first day of the first month and arrived on the first day of the fifth month, since the good hand of his God was on him.

 We see that the workers for the new temple returned to Jerusalem.
 This trip took four months of walking but God was with them.